TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: TelecomTS Dataset

 \section{TelecomTS Dataset}

-In this section, we explore the curation process of \name in detail, covering the raw data, anomalies, and question-answering.
-We conclude by presenting an overview of the dataset’s statistics.
+In this section, we provide a detailed overview of the curation process for \name, including the time series observations, anomalies, and question–answer pairs.
 A detailed comparison of the covariate behaviors in \name versus those commonly found in the literature is provided in Appendix~\ref{app:analysis}.